jonpcar/Pool-Controller/README.md

 3) a Google Sheets interface to the Photon that will allow me to log and store all desired data
 4) Photon firmware that will implement: all hardware functionality, interfaces to the Android App, and interfaces to the Google spreadsheet.

-My goal is to have a completely self contained system that can operate my pool pump/valves for weeks without WiFi, not that it is necessary but in order to be serlf contained and not dependent on Wifi/internet.
+My goal is to have a completely self contained system that can operate my pool pump/valves for weeks without WiFi, not that it is necessary but in order to be self contained and not dependent on Wifi/internet.
 All scheduling will be maintained and implemented on the Photon itself (beside chemicals testing/maintenance).
 Scheduling will include the ability to schedule for all four seasons.

 In addition I want it to (with WiFi available):
 1) collect and store data (temps, psi’s, Watts, gpm, chem injections, chem readings)